dschmaryl/i3-layout-scripts/README.md

 # i3 Layout Save/Open

 These scripts can be used to save layouts and open saved layouts in i3.
 For each layout, a bash script to launch the applications associated with layout is also created.
-Also included are 'list' and 'remove' scripts to manage saved layouts.
+Also included in this project are 'list' and 'remove' scripts to manage saved layouts.

 To install: